 Benefits of Cosmetic Acupuncture

 Cosmetic Acupuncture helps keep the body healthy and youthful.
 While it can be used as a total body treatment, it is more commonly used in helping to minimize various cosmetic blemishes on the face and provide a smooth glowing complexion.
-Its benefits include renewing the glow of your skin, minimizing wrinkles and lines, reducing scarring, eliminating dark spots, regulating acne, accelerating the healing of a breakout, firming the skin, balancing oily/ dry skin, tightening pores, and brighening dark circles under the eyes (see table).
+Its benefits include renewing the glow of your skin, minimizing wrinkles and lines, reducing scarring, eliminating dark spots, regulating acne, accelerating the healing of a breakout, firming the skin, balancing oily/ dry skin, tightening pores, and brightening dark circles under the eyes (see table).

 Treatment Plan, Results, & Costs

 Depending on your age and needs, one course of Cosmetic Acupuncture treatment is usually about 10 sessions per area of concern on the face.
 Clients can immediately feel the face tightening after the first session, but will not begin seeing significant difference until usually after about 5-8 treatments when facial blood circulation and collagen production optimizes.
 Afterwards, clients return for a monthly maintenance treatment to help make the course of treatment last longer.
 Depending on whether you opt to work on other issues, each session generally ranges between 30-60 minutes and will cost about the same amount of money that you pay for a massage ($80- $150).
 If you have insurance with acupuncture benefits, they may help pay for some or all of the costs.
-Cosmetic Acupuncture is also generally supported with the use of herbal medicine and nutrional supplements (sold separately), in conjuction with dietary and lifestyle changes, that help accelerate and improve outcomes.
+Cosmetic Acupuncture is also generally supported with the use of herbal medicine and nutritional supplements (sold separately), in conjuction with dietary and lifestyle changes, that help accelerate and improve outcomes.

 Side Effects & Recovery